Northern alligator lizard: Distribution

 The northern alligator lizard occurs along the Pacific Coast and in the Rocky Mountains from southern British Columbia through Washington, northern Idaho and western Montana south through Oregon to the coastal range and the Sierra Nevada in central California.
 As the map shows, the different subspecies have quite different geographic ranges, with E. c. principis being the most widely distributed, whereas E. c. coerulea occurs mainly around the San Francisco area but is also found farther north into Humboldt County.

 The species is widely distributed along the Pacific coast and can be found from sea level up to elevation of about 3350 m.
 It is found in a variety of forested habitats and montane chaparral.

+Brumation

-As winter sets in, colder temperatures force northern alligator lizards to undergo brumation.
-Brumation allows them to reduce caloric usage and retain body heat during winter.
-Often, western alligator lizards choose to hide under rocks—though logs and burrows are occasionally used—to undergo this process.
+As winter sets in, colder temperatures force the northern alligator lizard to undergo brumation.
+Brumation allows it to reduce caloric usage and retain body heat during winter.
+Often, the northern alligator lizard may choose to hide under rocks, though logs and burrows are occasionally used, to undergo this process.